Moose Jaw's Top Ten

 Temple Gardens is located in downtown Moose Jaw, a destination filled with historic buildings, a colourful past and a surprisingly sophisticated future.
 This small prairie city boasts the highest number of tourist attractions per capita in Canada.
 And the best news of all is that most of these are attractions are within walking distance.
 From morning to night visitors can discover their perfect match including vibrant concerts, a few hours at the casino, browsing well-known local artist galleries, and enjoying a chat over Saskatoon berry scones and a cappuccino.

 Here's our top 10 list in no particular order:

-Temple Gardens Mineral Spa Resort – soak away tension and stress in mineral rich waters drawn from porous rock 3000 feet below the surface.
+Temple Gardens Hotel & Spa – soak away tension and stress in mineral rich waters drawn from porous rock 3000 feet below the surface.

 Yvette Moore Gallery & Café – Ideal to gather with your girlfriends you'll find the latest in décor accents, spicy condiments, art from renowned artist Yvette Moore and a delightful place to sit, catch up and enjoy a sophisticated yet casual lunch.

 Moose Jaw Cultural Centre – Mae Wilson Theatre (seats 400) – This new complex is bringing respected talent from across Canada.

 Tunnels of Moose Jaw – The stories of tunnels under the city come alive in two interactive theatrical tours.
 Guests become part of the underground experience, traveling beneath the streets of Moose Jaw.

 Moose Jaw Trolley Car Tour – The best way to get to see any town, first hand complete with historic background and some good laughs along the way.